mautic/developer-documentation-new/docs/rest_api/stages.rst

    :header-rows: 1

    * - Name
+     - Type
      - Description
    * - ``name``
+     - String
-     - Stage name is the only required field
+     - Stage name is the only required field.
    * - ``weight``
      - int
+     - The weight of the Stage.
    * - ``description``
+     - string
      - A description of the stage.
    * - ``isPublished``
-     - A value of 0 or 1
+     - boolean
+     - Whether the Stage is published.

 **Response**